Fogelholk/CleverControl/README.md

 -----------
 * Uses jQuery to update the page every 6 second.
 * Reads output from a textfile made with "tdtool --list" which is located in the same directory (tdtool.txt)
-* Room/Device must be diviced with ; - Example "Livingroom;Window Lamp"
+* Room/Device must be divided with ; - Example "Livingroom;Window Lamp"
 * Reads temperature from sensors (Tellstick Duo) with "fineoffset" protocol.
 Set ID and location in control.php!
-* Optimized for Firefox only at the moment!

 Known Issues
 ------------